the guide to mens suits

 Colors

-Dolce and Gabbana creates nearly everything, from suits in traditional solids to animal print designs.
+Dolce and Gabbana creates nearly everything, from Dolce Gabbana suits in traditional solids to animal print designs.
 Pick a color, a wild pattern, or an unorthodox cut and it properly exists somewhere within their catalogue.

 Price